html5poker/What-Is-White-Label-Poker-Software-and-How-Does-It-Work-/README.md

 # What-Is-White-Label-Poker-Software-and-How-Does-It-Work-?
-White label poker software is a pre-built, ready-to-run online poker platform that you can rent and instantly launch under your own brand name.
-Instead of hiring developers to build a poker room from scratch, you license an existing, tested solution and simply "rebrand" it with your logo, colours, and domain.

 Launching an online poker room used to require millions in development costs, years of engineering time, and deep regulatory expertise.
 Today, white label poker software has democratized access to the global poker market, allowing entrepreneurs and operators to launch fully functional poker networks in weeks rather than years.